zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ## Establishing a trust relationship between Domain API ML and the Central API ML

-For routing to work in a MultiTenancy configuration, the Central API ML must trust the Domain API ML, and vice versa for registration.
+For routing to work in a multitenancy configuration, the Central API ML must trust the Domain API ML, and vice versa for registration.
-In other words it is necessary that the root and, if applicable, intermediate public certificates be shared between Central API ML and Domain API ML.
+It is necessary that the root and, if applicable, intermediate public certificates be shared between Central API ML and Domain API MLs.

-The following diagram is a visual description of this relationship.
+The following diagram is a visual description of the relationship between the Central APIML and Domain APIMLs.

 ![Trust relation diagram](./diagrams/mt-trust-relations.png)

 As shown in this example diagram, the Central APIML is installed on system X. Domain APIMLs are installed on system Y and Z.

-For secure communication, Domain APIML 1 and 2 are using different private keys signed with different public keys.
+For secure communication, Domain APIML 1 and 2 are using different private keys signed by different public keys.
 These keys do not trust each other.

 In order for the Central APIML to register with all Domain APIMLs, it is necessary that the Central APIML have all public keys from the certificate chain of all Domain APIMLs:
 * DigiCert Root CA
 * DigiCert Root CA1
 * DigiCert CA

 These shared public keys are required for the Central APIML to establish trust with the Domain APIMLs.

-The Central APIML uses a private key which is signed by Local CA public key for secure communication.
+The Central APIML uses a private key which is signed by the Local CA public key for secure communication.

-Domain APIMLs 1 and 2 require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Centrl API ML requests will not be trusted by the Domain APIMLs.
+Domain APIMLs 1 and 2 require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Central APIML requests will not be trusted by the Domain APIMLs.
 The diagram indicates all of the added certificates inside the red dashed lines.

+### Commands to establish trust bewtween Domain and Central API MLs

-The following commands are examples of establishing a trust relationship between Domain API ML and the Central API ML for both PKCS12 certificates and when using keyrings.
+The following commands are examples of establishing a trust relationship between a Domain API ML and the Central API ML for both PKCS12 certificates and when using keyrings.

 1. Import the root and, if applicable, the intermediate public key certificate of Domain API MLs running on systems Y and Z into the truststore of the Central API ML running on system X.

   - **PKCS12**

     For PKCS12 certificates, use the following example of keytool commands:

     `keytool -import -file sysy/keystore/local_ca/local_ca.cer -alias gateway_sysy -keystore sysx/keystore/localhost/localhost.truststore.p12`